Giuseppe Vasi opened his Book on the Palaces of Rome with a special, not numbered plate

 (left) A rally against Mr. Berlusconi's labour laws in March 2002; (right) celebrations for the Italian soccer team winning the 2006 FIFA World Cup

 The large and empty space is usually a preferred spot for joggers, but in recent years it turned out to be perfect for very large mass gatherings such as political rallies, celebrations for victories in sport competitions or other events such as the Gay Pride Parade.
 You may wish to learn more on how and where the Romans voice their views.

-With the decline of Rome during the Middle Ages, Cloaca Massima, the sewer discharging excess water into the Tiber, was no longer maintained and small streams (marrana) found their way through the abandoned parts of the city.
+With the decline of Rome during the Middle Ages, Cloaca Massima, the sewer discharging excess water into the Tiber, was no longer maintained and small streams (marana) found their way through the abandoned parts of the city.
 A relatively large stream coming from the hills near Albano crossed the ruins of Circus Maximus (it is visible in the small 1748 map) and a bridge was built on it.
-In the XIIth century the area belonged to the Frangipane family who had their fortress in Colosseo.
+In the XIIth century the area belonged to the Frangipane family who had turned Colosseo into their fortified residence and built other fortifications around the Palatine Hill.
 The stream was utilized by a small mill (moletta) and the Frangipane built a tower to protect it.
 Another mill on the same stream was shown by Vasi near Porta S. Giovanni.
-The stream is shown on maps until the end of the XIXth century when it was channelled through underground conduits.
+Moryson saw laundresses using the stream in 1594.
+It is shown on maps until the end of the XIXth century when it was channelled through underground conduits.

 (left) Casino della Vignola; (right) coat of arms of Girolamo Benzoni, son-in-law of Prospero Boccapaduli